Definition and Example of Phantom Stock

 Phantom stocks are becoming increasingly prevalent as part of a total compensation package.
 They're not restricted to tech companies.
 Some companies tie the award to performance goals.

 How Phantom Stock Works

-In that regard, companies use phantom stocks both as a motivational tool to reward employees and to give those employees “skin in the game” to increase workplace productivity and earn the company more profits—a formula that drives the company’s stock price higher, as well.
+Companies use phantom stocks both as a motivational tool to reward employees and to give those employees “skin in the game."
+The goal is to increase workplace productivity and earn the company more profits.

 Types of Phantom Stock

 Companies tend to use either “appreciation only” phantom stocks or “full value” stocks.

 An appreciation stock will bar recipients from garnering the current value of the phantom stock.
 Recipients instead earn any profit that the phantom stock might earn over a specific period, such as stock price appreciation.

 The current value of the company stock would be $20,000 if employee “A” were to receive 1,000 shares of phantom stock, with each stock worth $20.
 Suppose that under the terms of the agreement, the employee must stay with the firm for five years to benefit fully from the phantom stock deal.
 This time frame is known as the “vesting” period.

 The company’s stock has risen to $40 per share at the end of the vesting period.
 Employee “A” would receive the difference between the $20-per-share value of the stock on the date when the deal was struck and the $40 share price on the date when they become entitled to any profits from the stock.
 The appreciation in this case is $20 per share, which would give the phantom stockholder a profit of $20,000.